What should I expect during my visit?

 Please provide a list of current medications and dosages as well as copies of relevant medical records including results of prior educational, psychological or neuropsychological testing.
 If you wear glasses of any type or use hearing aids, make sure to use them during your evaluation.

 About one week after testing is completed, a written report will be sent to the referring provider.
 You may then review results with the referring doctor and/or myself.

 What if I need to cancel my appointment?

-If you are unable to keep your appointments, please notify the office at least two business days in advance.
+If you are unable to keep your appointments, please notify the office at least three calendar days (i.e., 72 hours) in advance of your first appointment.
 If you miss your appointment, a late cancellation fee may be assessed and we may not be able to reschedule your appointment.
 If you are rescheduled, the wait times can be several months.